[UPDATED IN NOVEMBER 2024]

 When talking about Morocco, I believe most people immediately think of hot weather.
 And it is true that Morocco, and more specifically Marrakech, are very hot places.
 But they are not that warm all year round.

-On the other hand, the summer months (June to September) get too hot, which can turn your visit a bit uncomfortable.
+On the other hand, the summer months (June to September) get too hot, which can make your visit a bit uncomfortable.
 Therefore, I recommend visiting Marrakech when the temperatures are milder, such as March to May or October to November.

-How many days do you need to visit Marrakech?
+How many days in Marrakech?

 Marrakech is a very interesting city, but despite this, for a first visit, 2 days are enough to get to know the main points of interest.